Everything you need to know about taxes in Dubai

 4. Customs duties

 Dubai imposes customs duties on goods imported into the UAE.
-These duties are relatively low, further supporting Dubai’s reputation as a trading hub.
+These duties are relatively low and support Dubai’s reputation as an outstanding trading hub.

-- Standard customs duty rate: 5% of the cost, insurance, and freight (CIF) value.
+- The standard customs duty rate comprises 5% of the cost, insurance, and freight (CIF) value.

 - Certain goods, such as essential items and raw materials, may be exempt.